How We Test Massage Guns – Our Review Process Explained

 For those who can’t read entire posts, we include a bulleted summary and a verdict.

-It sometimes can be the case that you compare one product to another and fail to realize that there may be other exciting choices as well (often cheaper and sometimes even better).
+It can sometimes be the case that you compare one product to another and fail to realize that there may be other exciting choices as well (often cheaper and sometimes even better).
 For this reason, we include alternatives here.

 Buyer Guides